 For silent sports fans

 Cross-country skiers, snowshoers, and even winter hikers can find lots to love in Oneida County, too.
 The region is home to dozens of scenic trails, as well as expansive wilderness areas like the Nicolet National Forest and the Northern Highland-American Legion State Forest.
-Here are a few ideas on where to go when exploring Tomahawk and the Minocqua Area.
+Here are a few ideas on where to go when exploring the Minocqua Area.

 Day 1